supergiant/control/README.md

   ( ͡° ͜ʖ ͡°)  USERNAME: admin  PASSWORD: 0GYB4rIU8TaokNtJ
 ```

-Note: _The initial account login credentials will appear like this the first time that the server runs, and will not appear again.
-However, anyone with access to Supergiant's initial logs will have access to those credentials, but the credentials can be changed_
+Note: _The initial account login credentials will appear like this the first time that the server runs, and will not appear again, though anyone with access to these logs can see them.
+The credentials can be changed._

 #### 2. Running the UI